Updated Mar 01, 2026

-The ability of student teachers to act on feedback shapes their teaching methodologies and confidence in the classroom.
-Analysing feedback can uncover trends and common areas needing attention, allowing staff to tailor support.
-Recognising the student voice in these mechanisms fosters a learning environment where trainees feel valued and understood.
-Engaging actively with student feedback not only improves teaching practice but also enriches institutional culture.
+When student teachers can act on feedback, it shapes their teaching methods and confidence in the classroom.
+Analysing comments can uncover recurring issues, which helps staff tailor support.
+Making the student voice visible in these mechanisms fosters a learning environment where trainees feel valued and understood.
+Engaging actively with student feedback improves teaching practice and strengthens institutional culture.

 Why does timeliness of feedback matter?